 Why would I need a landscape analysis?

-If you are migrating to a new CRM, ERP or any back-office database it is crucial you have a handle on the data and processes that already exists in your organisation.
+If you are migrating to a new CRM, ERP or any back-office database it is crucial you have a handle on the data and processes that already exist in your organisation.
 It means you can properly specify your new solution to accommodate existing data assets and core processes.
 And knowing the data you currently run your business upon means you can accurately plan how you will move existing data and processes into your new solution.

 You may also want to conduct a landscape analysis if you are considering deploying a data aggregation solution of some kind.
 So a data warehouse, single customer view, data mart, data marketing platform or master data management platform.
-It will ensure you have catalogue of all the sources of data that would be needed for, or affected by your final solution.
+It will ensure you have a catalogue of all the sources of data that would be needed for, or affected by your final solution.

 Specifically, what does a landscape analysis contain?

 There are a number of stages involved in any landscape analysis.
 The first of these is discovery.

 A landscape analysis by its very nature is a process by which you will identify and catalogue all data stores.
 Using interviews, questionnaires, process maps and IT audits, the first job is to identify all of these data stores and document them as part of a high-level schema.
 Remember, you may have a number of un-registered data stores such as spreadsheets or databases held by external suppliers.
 Consider holding a data amnesty to identify these.

 At this stage, you only need to know a basic understanding of the relationships between different data stores.
 You will get more detail later.